violetadev/githubtraining/README.md

 ## Common Git terms
 - Working directory: the folder where we are currently working.
 - Staging area (git index): contains all the changes that are ready to be committed and that you have added with `git add`.
-To 'stage' a file means to track the file so you know when it has changes and you can commit it.
+To 'stage' a file means to put that file to the side, to be committed later.
 - Local Repository (.git): your git initiated 'project' in your computer
 - Remote: whatever is not in your local machine but on the internet.
-- Branch: you take a picture
+- Branch: it's a deviation of your original code.
+You have a starting point in your code (master or main branch), you branch it and you continue working on it.
+You will have the "base" of where you started but at the same time new code that is not on your main branch.
+When you are done coding on your new branch, you can "merge" it with your starting point (main branch).
+You can have as many branches as you want.

 ## Common Git Commands
 - `git init` starts a new local repository